pgagnidze/ena/NOTES.md

 - Added the CI/CD for the tests to ensure stability and quality.
 - Developed a CLI (Command-Line Interface) tool that offers convenient options for users to interact with the project.
 - Created a syntax highlighter specifically for Visual Studio Code, enhancing the code editing experience for users working with the project.
-- Implemented the transpiler option, allowing the conversion of Ena code into Lua code, which enables users to evaluate and utilize the code in a more established programming language.
+- Implemented the transpiler option (experimental), allowing the conversion of Ena code into Lua code, which enables users to evaluate and utilize the code in a more established programming language.

 ## References